Honey mustard dressing is a healthy homemade dressing recipe that is so easy to make and only has 5 ingredients.

 How to make homemade honey mustard dressing

-- Combine the ingredients in a bowl and combine with a fork or a whisk.
+- Fork or Whisk: Combine the ingredients in a bowl and combine with a fork or a whisk.
 This is great for single servings of dressings.
-I often do this in the bowl I plan on eating the salad out of before adding the salad greens
+I often do this in the bowl I plan on eating the salad out of before adding the salad greens.

-- Pour all the ingredients into a mason jar and seal the lid.
+- Shake: Pour all the ingredients into a mason jar and seal the lid.
 Shake well until combined.
-This works great for most dressings and you can store the leftover dressing in the mason jar.
+This works great for most dressings and you can store the leftovers in the mason jar.